s2seweis/chat-app-websockets/frontend/README.md

 ## Project Structure

-- `frontend`: Contains the React frontend code.
+1. `frontend`: Contains the React frontend code.
-- `backend`: Contains the Express server and Websockets implementation.
+2.  `backend`: Contains the Express server and Websockets implementation.

 ## Features

-- User authentication: Users can create accounts, log in, and log out.
+- **User authentication**: Users can create accounts, log in, and log out.
-- Real-time messaging: Messages are delivered instantly using Websockets.
+- **Real-time messaging**: Messages are delivered instantly using Websockets.
-- Chat rooms: Users can join different chat rooms and interact with other users in specific rooms.
+- **Chat rooms**: Users can join different chat rooms and interact with other users in specific rooms.
-- Responsive design: The application is responsive and works well on both desktop and mobile devices.
+- **Responsive design**: The application is responsive and works well on both desktop and mobile devices.

 ## Technologies Used

-- **Frontend**: React, React Router, Websockets (Socket.io), CSS (Sass)
+1.  **Frontend**: React, React Router, Websockets (Socket.io), CSS or scss (Sass), node-sass not working with node v 21 at the moment
-- **Backend**: Express.js, Websockets (Socket.io), MongoDB (Mongoose)
+2.  **Backend**: Express.js, Websockets (Socket.io), MongoDB (Mongoose)
-- **Other Tools**: Axios (HTTP requests), JWT (JSON Web Tokens) for authentication
+3.  **Other Tools**: Axios (HTTP requests), JWT (JSON Web Tokens) for authentication

 # Eslint
 ***ESLint (find and fix Problems)***